Writing Properties for ink! Contracts

 .
 The coverage report

-provides a visual representation of tested code areas.
-Basically, the more green lines, the better.
-You can find below
+provides a visual representation of the tested code areas.
+As a rule of thumb, the more green lines you can see there,

 Green Lines: Code that has been tested.